PieFlavr/Raylib-Window-Pong/README.md

 This project is likely structured slightly differently than similar projects.
 The following are key important details:

 * There is a deliberate pre-existing empty (with exception of .gitkeep) `build` folder in each assignment folder.
-* All assets folders and submodules such as `raylib-cpp` exist in the main directory (there are no copies per assignment directory).
+* All assets folders and submodules such as `raylib_multi_window_experimental` exist in the main directory.
 * The ENTIRE repository must be cloned to work.
 * While there are redundancies for if the bash commands are run from the `MAIN` repository, you should generally run them in the 'as4' folder.
 * All testing of commands were done in WSL on Windows 11 on different devices and with fresh repository clones.